F3rnand3s/circleCITesting/README.md

 # circleCITesting
-This is a simple test using CircleCI
+This is a test using CircleCI

 It involves using CircleCI to build and validate the code along with jest